Stream Health

 • During a 1984 study of Little Raccoon Creek, near State Route 325, two total fish, both of the same species were found.
 In 2005, 13 species, totaling 244 fish were documented!

 • At River Mile 10.0 of Raccoon Creek, downstream of the Northup dam, 24 species and 221 total fish were found in 1990, which increased to 34 species and 463 total fish in 1995.
+Nowadays, you can find over 90 species in Raccoon Creek, including state threatened species like the Paddlefish!

-Also visit the NPS Monitoring Project site and Raccoon Creek water quality database at www.watersheddata.com to view project details, area maps, and detailed chemical and biological data for all sites in the watershed.
+For more in depth data and information, please visit the NPS Monitoring Project site and Raccoon Creek water quality database at www.watersheddata.com to view project details, area maps, and detailed chemical and biological data for all sites in the watershed.

 Leave a Reply